GuruCharan94/gurucharan94.github.io/_posts/2020-03-14-how-to-invite-guest-users-to-azure-active-directory-with-powershell.md

 tags:
 - PowerShell
 - Active Directory
-excerpt: You can invite guest users on your tenant using the Azure Active Directory B2B collaboration.
-This blog post shows you how to invite guest users programmatically using PowerShell.
+excerpt: You can invite guest users on your tenant using Azure Active Directory B2B collaboration.
+This blog post shows you how to invite a list of users as guests to your Azure Active Directory programmatically using PowerShell, customize the invitation message and configure a redirect URL.
 ---

-You can invite guest users on your tenant using the Azure Active Directory B2B collaboration.
-This blog post shows you how to invite guest users using PowerShell.
+You can invite guest users on your tenant using Azure Active Directory B2B collaboration.
+This blog post shows you how to invite a list of users as guests to your Azure Active Directory programmatically using PowerShell, customize the invitation message and configure a redirect URL.

 ## Installation of AzurePowerShell Modules